jasepark2/TTR-Repository/README.md

 Firstly, download all codes in one folder.
 Secondly, change path names which were based on my PC for loading data and saving outcomes into your PC.
-Thirdly, run two aforementioned matlab codes in order for generating trading signals and conditional daily annualized investment returns.
+Thirdly, run two aforementioned matlab codes respectively to generate trading signals and calculate conditional daily annualized returns on investment.